Use Your Illusion I: Background

 The Use Your Illusion albums represent a turning point in the sound of Guns N' Roses.
 Although the band did not abandon the aggressive hard-rock sound it had become known for with 1987's Appetite for Destruction, Use Your Illusion I demonstrated a more diverse sound, incorporating elements of blues, classical music, heavy metal, punk rock, and classic rock and roll.
 This is exemplified by the use of piano on several tracks by singer Axl Rose and keyboardist Dizzy Reed, as well as on Use Your Illusion II.
 Use Your Illusion I contains two of the three songs, "November Rain" and "Don't Cry", whose videos are considered a trilogy.
 The third song, "Estranged", is on Use Your Illusion II.

 Another factor in the different sound compared to the band's earlier work is the addition of former The Cult drummer Matt Sorum, who replaced Steven Adler.
-Adler was fired from the group due to heroin addiction.
-Guitarist Izzy Stradlin said: "Adler's sense of swing was the push and pull that give the songs their feel.
-When that was gone, it was just... unbelievable, weird.
-Nothing worked.
-I would have preferred to continue with Steve, but we'd had two years off and we couldn't wait any longer."
+Adler was fired from the group due to extreme heroin addiction.

-A number of songs on the album were written in the band's early days and can be found on a popular bootleg album of early demo tapes known as "The Rumbo Tapes".
+A number of songs on the album were written in the band's early days and can be found on a popular bootleg album of early demo tapes known as The Rumbo Tapes.
 "Back Off Bitch", "Bad Obsession", "Don't Cry" (referred to by Rose during the ensuing tour as 'the first song we ever wrote together'), "November Rain" and "The Garden" are considered part of this group.
 There is also a cover of Paul McCartney and Wings' "Live and Let Die".